apollographql/apollo-client/docs/source/caching/cache-interaction.md

         `
       });

-      // Quick safety check - if the new comment was already
+      // Quick safety check - if the new comment is already
-      // written to the cache, we don't need to add it again. if (existingCommentRefs.some(
+      // present in the cache, we don't need to add it again. if (existingCommentRefs.some(
         ref => readField('id', ref) === newComment.id
       )) {